Home › Destinations › Europe › Italy

 And renting a car allows you to explore everything.

-For me, Postojna Cave was a very nice experience.
+For me, Postojna Cave was a lovely experience.
 You can take a train ride through the cave, enjoy one of the world’s largest karst cave formations, admire the huge stalactites and stalagmites and see the famous human fish.

-And if you want to visit a cave but you don’t want to travel all the way to Slovenia, go to Grotta Gigante.
+If you want to visit a cave but don’t want to travel all the way to Slovenia, go to Grotta Gigante.
 It is about 20 kilometers from the city center of Trieste.

 There is also a beautiful valley called Val Rosandra on the border of Italy and Slovenia.
 It is a nice alternative for nature lovers.